Improving Schr\"odinger Equation Implementations with Gray Code for Adiabatic Quantum Computers: CONSTRUCTION OF THE LAPLACIAN

-One can immediately see that the correction terms in each iteration of Eq. \ref{eqn:graylap} are simpler, containing no XX couplings, which do appear in $L^{(\text{bin})}$.
-In particular, in Eq. \ref{eqn:graylap} there is a shared product of $A-2$ projection operators $P_i^0$, which can be reduced via ancillary qubits to a single qubit, resulting in a 2-local form.
-It is important to note that the number of ancillary qubits required is a linear function of $A$, preserving the exponential improvement in space complexity over classical computing.
-See App. \ref{sec:ProjectionReduction} for the reduction of $L^{(A,\text{brgc})}$ to a two-local Hamiltonian.
+One can immediately see that the correction terms in each iteration of Eq. \ref{eqn:graylap} are simple, containing none of the $XX$ couplings appearing in $L^{(\text{bin})}$.
+In particular, in Eq. \ref{eqn:graylap}, the nondiagonal operator $\sigma^x_i$ appears just once each term.
+Thus, one can reduce the shared product of $A-2$ projection operators $P_i^0$ into a single qubit, for which the classical method in Ref.~\cite{PhysRevA.78.012320} applies.
+This gives the 2-local Laplacian containing $XZ$ couplings.
+It is important to note that the number of ancillary qubits required is a linear function of $A$, preserving the exponential improvement over classical computing.
+See App. \ref{sec:ProjectionReduction} for the reduction of $L^{(A,\text{BRGC})}$ to a 2-local Hamiltonian.